spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Dependency

-Business factory should use dependency by a key that is defined at the project level.
+Business factories must use dependencies by keys that are defined on the project level.

 ### Example of error in the Evaluator output